noirello/bonsai/docs/tutorial.rst

     >>> anna['givenName'] = "Anna" # Set new givenName attribute.
     >>> anna['cn'].append('wu') # Add new common name attribute without remove the already set ones.
     >>> del anna['mail'] # Remove all values of the mail attribute.
     >>> anna.modify()
     True

+In certain cases, an LDAP entry can have write-only attribute (e.g. password) that cannot be represented in an LDAPEntry or we just want to change the value of an attribute without reading it first.
+The :meth:`LDAPEntry.change_attribute` method expects an attribute name, the type of the modification (as an integer or an :class:`LDAPModOp` enum) and the values as parameters to change an entry:

+    >>> from bonsai import LDAPEntry, LDAPModOp
+    >>> anna = LDAPEntry("cn=anna,ou=nerdherd,dc=bonsai,dc=test")
+    >>> anna.change_attribute("userPassword", LDAPModOp.REPLACE, "newsecret")
+    >>> anna.modify()
+    True